-Although we Anabaptists have a general understanding of the concept of unity, I feel like sometimes we emphasize outward unity and neglect the unity of the heart.
-We hear sermons preached from 1 Corinthians 12 and understand that each member has a gift to offer the church.
+Although we Anabaptists have a general understanding of the concept of unity, sometimes we emphasize outward unity and neglect the unity of the heart.
+We hear sermons preached from 1 Corinthians 12 and understand each member has a gift to offer the church.
 We are glad when people bring unique skills and abilities to our community, but we like when that happens in a certain pattern and within a certain boundary.
 People are taught to act, say, and do all the right things (outward unity).
-Not that there is a class one must attend; it is more like an unwritten expectation.
-What can happen then, is some people will hide behind the mask of outward unity, and if we are not diligent in hearing each other's hearts, they will appear unified but inside they have no idea why they are doing the things they are doing.
-Some will even leave Anabaptism altogether because their heart was never united with the church.
+Not that there is a class one must attend; it is more like an unwritten expectation, making some people hide behind the mask of outward unity.
+If we are not diligent in hearing each other's hearts, we can appear unified but inside we have no idea why we are doing the things we are doing.
+Some even leave Anabaptism altogether because their hearts were never united with the church.

-I am not suggesting every person in a church that stresses outward unity does not have "heart unity".
-I know there are lots of members who truly have the same vision as their church.
+It is possible, however, for a church to stress outward unity and still have "heart unity."
+There are lots of members who truly have the same vision as their church.
 Some might even say growing up with outward unity helped them foster heart unity.
 Praise God for that.
-But let's be careful that we don't stress outward unity to the point where as long as everyone "looks" unified we don't go any deeper and get to the heart level.
+But let's be careful that we do not stress outward unity to the point where as long as everyone looks unified we don't go any deeper and get to the heart level.
 There could be someone in our church who has all the right answers memorized but in his heart he is confused.
-I don't want us to miss these brothers and sisters.
+We do not want to miss these brothers and sisters.

-I don't want to underemphasize outward unity, however.
-If our hearts are united then there will be outward unity.
+We should not underemphasize outward unity, however.
+If our hearts are united, there will be outward unity as well.
 James says, "That faith without works is dead."
-I would like to say that outward unity without heart unity is dead.
+Even so outward unity without heart unity is dead.
 It's about where our focus is.
 1 Sam.
 16:7b says, "For the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart."
-If we can learn to see people like God does, we will focus on the heart first and then they will also want to be unified outwardly.
-Proverbs 4:23: "Keep your heart with all diligence; for out of it are the issues of life."
+If we can learn to see people like God does, we will focus on the heart first and when they feel like their hearts are cared for, it will motivate them to take up the same vision Jesus had for the church.
+Proverbs 4:23 makes this point very clear, "Keep your heart with all diligence; for out of it are the issues of life."

 So how can we foster unity of the heart?
 For unity to be present we all need to have the same vision.
-If we don't have a common vision, one person's heart will lead him this way and another person's will direct him that way.
-This means we all need to form our own vision, but to have the same vision as our brothers and sisters in Christ we need to let the Word of God form our visions.
+If we do not have a common vision, one person's heart will lead him this way and another person's will direct him that way.
+This means we all need to form our own vision, a vision shaped by the Word of God.
 Get into the Word and ask God what his vision is for the church.
-If someone is unsure as to why they do the things they do, they should feel like they have the freedom to wrestle with questions about their faith.
+If someone is not sure why they do the things they do, they should feel like they have the freedom to wrestle with questions about their faith.
 Mature Christians should come alongside them and not feel threatened by their questions.
 Often when someone is forced to wrestle with difficult questions honestly, they start to form their own vision.
 They no longer need to rely on others telling them what and how to do things.
 They too have a vision and live that out from their heart.